How did it start?

 The Counties of Kesteven and Holland and the County Boroughs of Lincoln and Grimsby later joined Lindsey to form the Lincolnshire Local History Society.
 By 1965 antiquarian interests were flagging and LAAS were amalgamated with LLHS.

-In the 1930s LAAS was given Jews’ Court on Steep Hill in Lincoln when it objected to local council proposals to demolish the building.
+In the 1930s LAAS was given Jews' Court on Steep Hill in Lincoln when it objected to local council proposals to demolish the building.
 It also received by donation the site of Bardney Abbey and in 1965 the LAAS formed a trust to administer the two properties.
-This still functions and SLHA now rents Jews’ Court from the Jews’ Court Trust.
+In 2018 this trust was dissolved and, under a new arrangement, the SLHA trustees assumed full responsibility for both Jews' Court and Bardney Abbey.

 Among the new organisations formed to foster the interest in archaeology in the 1950s was the Lincoln Archaeological Research Committee (LARC).
 This functioned until 1974 when LARC joined LLHS.
 The name changed yet again to become The Society for Lincolnshire History and Archaeology.